fbarez/fbarez.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Invited to a talk at AI Safety Colloquium at KIAST, South Korea 🇰🇷: [Introduction to AI safety: Can we remove undesired behaviour from AI?](https://kim-minseon.github.io/colloquium.html)
+Invited speaker at AI Safety Colloquium at KIAST, South Korea 🇰🇷: [Introduction to AI safety: Can we remove undesired behaviour from AI?](https://kim-minseon.github.io/colloquium.html)